sola-da/ConflictJS/README.md

 ## Known issues

-- [ ] For some libraries, the global writes analyses has bug and might take a long time to finish
+- [ ] For some libraries, the global writes analyses has bug and might take very long time to finish
 - [ ] Generated tests do not get serialized for some libraries
 - [ ] For some access paths, the tool crashes